+Main sources

-- Main sources - Dean, J. and Ghemawat, S. MapReduce: Simplified Data Processing on Large Clusters.
+- Dean, J. and Ghemawat, S. MapReduce: Simplified Data Processing on Large Clusters.
 Communications of the ACM, 51(1):107-113, 2008. - Chu, C.-T. et al. Map-Reduce for Machine Learning on Multicore.
-In Proceedings of the 19th International Conference on Neural Information Processing Systems, 281-288, 2006. - Additional sources - Dean, J. and Ghemawat, S. MapReduce: Simplified Data Processing on Large Clusters.
+In Proceedings of the 19th International Conference on Neural Information Processing Systems, 281-288, 2006.

+Additional sources

+- Dean, J. and Ghemawat, S. MapReduce: Simplified Data Processing on Large Clusters.
 In Proceedings of the 6th Symposium on Operating Systems Design and Implementation, 2004. - Gillick, D., Faria, A. and DeNero, J. MapReduce: Distributed Computing for Machine Learning.
-Technical Report, Berkley, 2006. - Yahoo tutorial at https://developer.yahoo.com/hadoop/tutorial/module4.html - Slides for 732A99/TDDE01 Machine Learning.
+Technical Report, Berkley, 2006. - Slides for 732A99/TDDE01 Machine Learning.

-- Programming framework developed at Google to process large amounts of data by parallelizing computations across a cluster of computers. - Easy to use, since the parallelization happens automatically. - Easy to speed up by using/adding more computers to the cluster. - Typical uses at Google: - Large-scale machine learning problems, e.g. clustering documents from Google News. - Extracting properties of web pages, e.g. web access log data. - Large-scale graph computations, e.g. web link graph. - Statistical machine translation. - Processing satellite images. - Production of the indexing system used for Google's web search engine. - Google replaced it with Cloud Dataflow/Dataproc/Platform, since it could not process the amount of data they produce. - However, it is still the processing core of Apache Hadoop, another framework for distributed storage and distributed processing of large datasets on computer clusters. - Moreover, it is a straightforward way to adapt some machine learning algorithms to cope with big data. - Apache Mahout is a project to produce distributed implementations of machine learning algorithms.
-Many available implementations build on Hadoop's MapReduce.
-However, these implementations are deprecated.
+- Programming framework developed at Google to process large amounts of data by parallelizing computations across a cluster of computers. - ▶ Easy to use, since the parallelization happens automatically. - Easy to speed up by using/adding more computers to the cluster. - ► Typical uses at Google: - Large-scale machine learning problems, e.g. clustering documents from Google News. - Extracting properties of web pages, e.g. web access log data. - Large-scale graph computations, e.g. web link graph. - Statistical machine translation. - Processing satellite images. - Production of the indexing system used for Google's web search engine. - Google replaced it with Cloud Dataflow/Dataproc/Platform, since it could not process the amount of data they produced. - However, it is still the processing core of Apache Hadoop, another framework for distributed storage and distributed processing of large datasets on computer clusters. - Moreover, it is a straightforward way to adapt some machine learning algorithms to cope with big data. - Apache Mahout is a project to produce distributed implementations of machine learning algorithms.
+It builds on Hadoop's MapReduce.
+However, these implementations are now deprecated, in favor of Apache Spark.

-- The user only has to implement the following two functions: - Map function: - Input: A pair (in_key, in_value). - Output: A list list(out_key, intermediate_value). - Reduce function: - Input: A pair (out_key, list(intermediate_value)). - Output: A list list(out_value). - All intermediate values associated with the same intermediate key are grouped together before passing them to the reduce function. - Example for counting word occurrences in a collection of documents:
+- ▶ The user only has to implement the following two functions: - Map function: - Input: A pair (in\key, in\value). - Output: A list list(out\key, intermediate\value). - Reduce function: - ► Input: A pair (out\key, list(intermediate\value)). - Output: A list list(out\value). - All intermediate values associated with the same intermediate key are grouped together before passing them to the reduce function. - Example for counting word occurrences in a collection of documents:

-map(String key, String value):
+''' map(String key, String value):

 // key: document name

 // value: document contents

 for each word w in value:

 EmitIntermediate(w, "1");

 reduce(String key, Iterator values):

 // key: a word

 // values: a list of counts

 int result = 0;

 for each v in values:

 result += ParseInt(v);

-Emit(AsString(result));
+Emit(AsString(result)); '''